millahagg/millahagg.github.io/_pages/about.md

   - /about.html
 ---

 I am a 4th year PhD student at the Helsinki Graduate School of Economics mainly interested in industrial organization and health economics.
-Most of my current research is focused on pharmaceutical markets: I study entry, mergers and acquisitions as well as patient and physician behaviour in these markets.
+Most of my current research is focused on pharmaceutical markets: I study entry, mergers and acquisitions as well as firm, patient and physician behaviour in these markets.

 # Ongoing research